hugovela1980/hello-world-containerized/README.md

 # hello-world-containerized

-## How to run the app after cloning the repository and running a container
-* Navigate to the root folder of the project in the terminal.
+## After running the container...
-* Run the command ***npm run dev*** to start the server.
-You should see a log message that says "Hello Universe" and another one that says "server started...".
+* ...you should see a log message that says "Hello Universe" and another one that says "Server started and listening on port 5000".
 * Navigate over to ***http://localhost:5000*** to see the landing page in the browser.

 ## How it works